 Wait, I Can’t Drop This and Take It Again Next Year?

-The transition from being a student, to being a prospective employee was a humbling and scary for me.
+The transition from being a student, to being a prospective employee was humbling and scary for me.
 I had interviewed for several summer jobs over the years, but my core identity revolved around me being a student and the subsequent structure that was a part of that life.
 I knew that every fall school would commence, every spring it would let out, and in between, the exam and test dates were usually pretty similar year-in and year-out.
-I figured out how to “play the game” that is post-secondary schooling, and once you have a pretty good grasp of how to achieve success in that arena, it is a pretty straight forward “rinse-and-repeat” process.
+I figured out how to “play the game” that is post-secondary schooling, and once you have a pretty good grasp of how to achieve success in that arena, it is a pretty straightforward “rinse-and-repeat” process.
 While the light at the end of the tunnel looks great when you’re striving to get there, when you’re suddenly thrown into it, everyone reacts differently.
 For me, the loss of immediate control was very disorienting.
 No longer was my success in my hands.
-In school, I knew that if I followed a certain criteria set I would be rewarded.
-This whole notion of trying to appeal to people (school principals and superintendents) that I had no connection to was not a good feeling for me.
+In school, I knew that if I followed a certain set of criteria, I would be rewarded.
+This whole notion of trying to appeal to people (school principals and superintendents)with who I had no connection was not a good feeling for me.

 That Shiny Diploma/Degree On Your Wall Isn’t That Unique